Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-Suppose we aim to estimate the value of the functional $\psi:\mathcal{ Q\rightarrow }\mathbb{R}\,\ $at the distribution $Q_{0}$ of a random vector $ W,$ which takes values in $\mathcal{W}\subseteq \mathbb{R}^{K},$ under the assumption that $Q_{0}$ belongs to $\mathcal{Q}$, a collection of mutually absolutely continuous probabilities on $\mathcal{W}$.
-Suppose we lack direct access to a random sample drawn from $Q_{0}$.
-Instead, we are provided with independent random samples of subvectors $W^{\left( j\right) }$ of $W,$ each of dimension $\widetilde{K}^{\left( j\right) }\leq K$.
-These samples originate from $J$ distinct data sources, with the sample sizes for each source treated as random variables.
-Thus, the available data are $n$ i.i.d. observations of the coarsened data vector $O\coloneqq(c(W,S),S)$ where $S$ takes values in $\left\{ 1,...,J\right\} $, with $S=j$ if the observation originates from the $j^{th}$ data source and $c(W,j)=W^{\left( j\right) }$.
-For each data source $j$, we assume that only specific conditional or marginal distributions of the vector $W^{\left( j\right) }$ align, i.e. agree with, with the corresponding conditionals or marginals of $ Q_{0}$.
+Suppose we aim to estimate the value of the functional $\psi:\mathcal{ Q\rightarrow }\mathbb{R}$ at the distribution $Q_{0}$ of a random vector $ W$, which takes values in $\mathcal{W}\subseteq \mathbb{R}^{K},$ under the assumption that $Q_{0}$ belongs to $\mathcal{Q}$, a collection of mutually absolutely continuous probabilities on $\mathcal{W}$.
+Suppose we lack access to a random sample from $Q_{0}$.
+Instead, we have access to samples drawn from $J$ distinct data sources.
+In each unit drawn from source $j$, we observe the subvector $W^{\left( j\right) }$ of $W$.
+Thus, the available data are $n$ i.i.d. copies of the coarsened data vector $O\coloneqq(c(W,S),S)$ where $S$ takes values in $\left\{ 1,...,J\right\} $, with $S=j$ if the observation originates from the $j^{th}$-source and $c(W,j)=W^{\left( j\right) }$.
+For each source $j$, we assume that only specific conditional or marginal distributions of the vector $W^{\left( j\right) }$ align, i.e. agree with, with the corresponding conditionals or marginals of $Q_{0}$.
 These alignments are justified either on the basis of substantive considerations or due to the sampling design employed in each source.
-The precise alignments allowed by our formulation are detailed in \autoref {subsec:alignment-assumptions}.
-Throughout the text, we refer to $O$ interchangeably as the coarsened data or the observed data.
+The precise alignments allowed by our formulation are detailed in \cref {subsec:alignment-assumptions}.
+Throughout we refer to $O$ as the observed data vector.
 We let $P_{0}$ denote the law of $O$.